 My treatment began at 7pm and I would say my skin only stayed red for the rest of that day, I didn’t notice any redness the next day but everyone is different so some might.
 When the general redness died down I was impressed to find that the pigmentation on my cheeks was a lot better and the red blotchy spots I get on my cheeks were all but gone which was amazing.
-When putting on my moisturiser both the evening when I got home and following on my skin seemed to absorb the creams much quicker than normal which I wasn’t expecting.
+When putting on my moisturizer both the evening when I got home and following on my skin seemed to absorb the creams much quicker than normal which I wasn’t expecting.

-Due to the lessened red areas I didn’t need to build up my layers of foundation as much on my face and the makeup that I did wear seemed to sit better on my face.
-Now this could just be a coincidence but who knows.
+Due to the lessened red areas, I didn’t need to build up my layers of foundation as much on my face and the makeup that I did wear seemed to sit better on my face.
+Now, this could just be a coincidence but who knows.
 While you can have a single microdermabrasion treatment to keep your natural luminosity of your skin you can have them up to once a week.
-After my experience I definitely think I’ll be booking in for another treatment next month.
+After my experience, I definitely think I’ll be booking in for another treatment next month.

 The treatment can help people will all kinds of skin conditions including scars, acne, milia and much more and it’s well worth checking out.
-You can find out more about the treatment here.